 Meet the Radio Staff

 Director of Radio Bill Thomas came to North Dakota after working in Lincoln at Nebraska’s Public Radio Network.
 He’s worked in Champaign-Urbana, Illinois; Los Angeles; Washington, DC; and St. Louis.
 He started small community stations, managed national program distribution, has been a program director, a station manager and a network manager.
-In his spare time he gardens, cooks, plays music, reads, gets outdoors—and tries to keep up with his wife, daughter, and son.
+In his spare time he gardens, cooks, plays music, reads, and gets outdoors.

-News Director Dave Thompson has been saying good morning to public radio listeners in North Dakota since 1981, and under his watch, Prairie Public’s radio service has won nearly 100 awards for news reporting.
+News Director Dave Thompson has been saying good morning to public radio listeners in North Dakota since 1981, and under his watch, Prairie Public’s radio service has won more than 150 awards for news reporting.
 Dave is a native of Bismarck, and his hobbies are karaoke, bowling, karaoke, music collecting, karaoke—and by the way, did we say karaoke?

 Erik Deatherage is Prairie Public’s radio operations manager.
 He came to Prairie Public from a public radio station in Maryland—where he was assistant program director, host, and production manager.
 Erik’s not new to the Prairie Public family: he worked with our own Mike Olson in the early ‘90s as a news reporter, on-air host, and music programmer.